KIHeartFailure/treat_discontinuation_initiation/README.md

-# R code for the project Discontinuation of guideline-recommended HF treatments after a HF hospitalization
+# R code for the project Association between a hospitalization for heart failure and the initiation/discontinuation of guideline-recommended treatments - An analysis from the Swedish heart failure registry

 The aim of this R code is to be transparent and document the data handling and statistical analyses performed for the project.

 ## Language